daos-stack/daos/docs/QSG/qemu-vms.md

 4. Install DAOS software.

 I follow these [steps](https://docs.daos.io/latest/QSG/setup_rhel/) to install both the DAOS server, DAOS admin, and DAOS client.
 I install daos-server and daos-admin on the first VM, and install daos-client on the second VM.
-You can follow the steps before Step "Create Configuration Files" to intall DAOS software.
+You can follow the steps before Step "Create Configuration Files" to install DAOS software.
 Then come back to update config files.

 5. Update config files.